CenterForAssessment/NCME_2022_Project/README.md

 year in our efforts with multiple states to begin investigating the *academic* impact of the Covid-19 pandemic.
 In these efforts we attempted to create generalizable data formats, standardized methods for analysis and universal content for reporting.
-This repo serves as an "all-in-one" representation of how our efforts were structured across the various states.
+This repo serves as an "all-in-one" representation of how we structured our efforts across the various states.
 Combining the multiple stages and components of these projects into a single repository is helpful in that users do not need to navigate multiple repositories as we have.
 However, it does mean that this this repo is quite complex in and of itself - sorry :wink:

-There are detailed README files in many of the sub-component directories of this repo that give more detailed information about there contents.
+There are detailed README files in many of the sub-component directories of this repo that give more detailed information about their contents.
 The main components located in this top directory are: